qinjie/cloudhsm-to-kms-keys-migration/README.md

 ## Steps

 1. Generate list of CloudHSM keys for testing.
+Update label for public key and private key accordingly.

 ```
 ./generate-cloudhsm-test-keys.sh